mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 we will not be running this container as a daemon so its output will come out in the window (and there will be a lot of it!).

-	$ ./step2_start.acmeair.sh
+[Window1]	$ ./step2_start.acmeair.sh

 This starts a container called acmeair_baseline.
-You should see a dramatic amount of output being produced in this window, because this container starts the Semeru Runtimes JDK with this option:
-	-Xjit:verbose={compilePerformance}

-3. Watch the JIT compiler go!

-Since there's no log file specified (you would see ,vlog=<filename>) in this option, the output is generated to the terminal window.
-You don't need to understand all this output for this workshop, but know that the majority of the output produced is a line of text describing each new method that is compiled by the JIT compiler while running the application.
-After a while, things will slow down and, if you wait long enough, it will probably mostly stop.
-If you can find acmeair_baseline in the stats output of Window3, its %CPU will drop to low single digits once the server finalizes the JIT compiles.
-Try to wait for the compilation output to settle down, but if you are impatient, you can start driving the load once the server is started, which should only take a few seconds.
+It doesn't start the server as a daemon so that you can see the output along with the server startup time:

+Once the server has started, take a look at Window3 at the podman stats and you'll see that this server uses about 100MB of
+memory:

-4. Start the load
+3. Start the load

 The next step of this section will be in Window2, so switch your focus over there now.
 Now we're going to start driving load to the AcmeAir application to see the effect.
-I suggest arranging your windows so that you can see some of the lines of Window1 underneath Window2, and so that you can see the podman stats output in Window3.
-Window 2 will be in the foreground.
-Once you have the windows arranged as you like, run this command:
+Run this command:

-	$ ./step3_start.jmeter.sh
+[Window2]	$ ./step3_start.jmeter.sh

 This container also does not run as a daemon and so will produce output.
 Every few seconds, it will display two lines: 1) the first